beratiyilik/csharp-notes/docs-source/new-features-overview/csharp-7.0.md

 - In the above example, the constant pattern checks if the value of the object is equal to "Hello World" and executes the corresponding code block if the condition is true.

-#### Type Patterns

-- Type patterns allow you to check if an object is of a specific type and optionally cast it to that type in a single operation.
+- **Type Patterns**: Type patterns allow you to check if an object is of a specific type and optionally cast it to that type in a single operation.
 This can help you avoid writing multiple if-else blocks to handle different types of objects.

   ```csharp
   object obj = 123;